Use this WordPress content checklist to help you prepare the initial content you will need to get your new website launched.

 (Launching A WordPress Site – Timeline)

-You should allow at least a week or two to source and prepare all of the content you will need to have ready for your new website.
+You should allow at least a week or two to source and create all of the content you will need for your website.
 This tutorial will help you prepare this content.

 WordPress Site Content – Checklist